rg-3/read-only-mode.js/README.md

 ## <a id='introduction'>Introduction</a>

-read-only-mode.js is a browser extension that enables a read-only mode on the Twitter website where you cannot author tweets or replies.
+A browser extension that modifies the Twitter website to have a read only mode, where you can't author tweets or replies.

 ## What's the idea behind this extension ?

-This browser extension intends to make you think twice before authoring a tweet or reply and to boost your productivity by encouraging you to listen more than you talk (or read more than you write).
-I've found the extension helps me to get the most out of Twitter, and maybe it can help you too.
+The idea behind this extension is to encourage you to spend more time reading and learning and less time engaging in Twitter debates.

 ## <a id='install'> Install </a>